Localization and flexibilization in symplectic geometry: Liouville geometry background

 \begin{remark} In general, if $(X_0, \Lambda)$ arises from a sector $X$ as in Construction~\ref{construction. sector to stopped domains}, then $\overline{(X_0, \Lambda)}$ is Weinstein homotopic to (a slightly larger version of) $X$; see Section \ref{sec: homotopies} below. \end{remark}

-\begin{examples} Let $X$ be a subcritical Weinstein sector with associated domain $X_0$ and sectorial divisor $F$.
+\begin{examples} Let $X$ be a subcritical Weinstein sector (Definition~\ref{defn:subcrit_component}) with associated domain $X_0$ and stop $\Lambda$.
 Since $X$ is a subcritical sector, $X_0$ is a subcritical domain.
 However, the stop $\Lambda$ itself need not be subcritical.
 For example, the sector $\Lambda \times \mathbb{C}_{Re \ge 0} = [\Lambda\times D^2, \Lambda \times \{1\}]$ is subcritical for any Weinstein domain $\Lambda$ since the Weinstein sector $[D^2, \{1\}]$ has only critical point of index $0$, lying in its boundary.
 A subcritical sector has no Lagrangian co-cores since it has no isolated index $n$ critical points but it does have a collection of Lagrangian `linking' disks of its sectorial divisor.
-As explained in Remark \ref{rem: linking_disks}, these disks can be realized as co-cores of a homotopic Weinstein structure; see \cite{ganatra_generation} for a definition of linking disks.
+As explained in Remark \ref{rem: linking_disks}, these disks can be realized as co-cores of a homotopic Weinstein structure; see~\cite{ganatra_generation} for a definition of linking disks.

-If $X$ is a subcritical sector, then these linking disks are isotopic to unknots and $\Lambda \subset\partial X_0$ is a loose Weinstein hypersurface, as defined in \cite{Eliashberg_revisited}.
+If $X$ is a subcritical sector, then $\Lambda \subset\partial X_0$ is a loose Weinstein hypersurface, as defined in~\cite{Eliashberg_revisited}.
 We will prove this only in the case when $X$ is obtained by attaching subcritical handles to $\Lambda \times (D^2, \{1\})$.
 We claim that $\Lambda \times\{1\}\subset\Lambda\times D^2$ is a loose Weinstein hypersurface.
 To see this, we proceed by induction.
 Let $H^n$ be a Weinstein handle of $\Lambda^{2n}$ and $C^n$ be the core of this handle.
-Then $C^n$ is a Legendrian disk in the boundary of $H^n \times D^2$ (a handle of $\Lambda\times D^2$) that intersects the belt sphere of $H^n \times D^2$ exactly once; so $C^n$ is loose relative to its boundary by the criteria in \cite{CE12}.
-The linking disks of the stop $\Lambda$ are unknots in $\Lambda\times D^2$; they remain unknots when we add the stop $\Lambda\times\{1\}$ since we can still isotope them to infinity near $\Lambda\times \{0\}$ which is not a stop.
-Adding subcritical handles preserves loose-ness and the fact that the linking disks are isotopic to the Lagrangian unknots. \end{examples}
+Then $C^n$ is a Legendrian disk in the boundary of $H^n \times D^2$ (a handle of $\Lambda\times D^2$) that intersects the belt sphere of $H^n \times D^2$ exactly once; so $C^n$ is loose relative to its boundary by the criteria in~\cite{CE12} and adding subcritical handles preserves loose-ness. \end{examples}